algenty/grafana-flowcharting/README.md

 # Features

-## 0.1
-  - Display Graph
-  - inspect tab

 ## 0.3
   - Clean code and optimize display.
   - Compress and uncompress button under xml source to optimize space in db
   - Prettyfier and minifier of xml source
   - Url Source for graph definition
   - Invert stroke color of arrow options
+  - Mapping Helper
+  - Only dark theme suported

 ## 0.2